 Get the latest updates on the city’s Coronavirus at Ready.NOLA.gov and text COVIDNOLA to 888777 to receive text alerts.

-New Orleans Regional Transit Authority (NORTA) is limiting service routes and encouraging residents to limit use of public transportation when possible unless they are traveling for essential work such as healthcare and nutrition services.
-New Orleans' public transportation network of ferries, buses and streetcars will be limited.
+New Orleans Regional Transit Authority (RTA) is limiting service routes and encouraging residents to limit use of public transportation when possible unless they are traveling for essential work such as healthcare and nutrition services.
+All passengers must wear a mask or face covering and RTA encourage riders to pre-purchase fare via the GoMobile app available in the Apple App or Google Play stores.

 The LRA is advocating on behalf of our industry at all levels and has a variety of resources for restaurants navigating the current climate.